Lainey Wilson: 2019–2021: Breakout success with "Things a Man Oughta Know"

 In August 2020, the BBR label issued Wilson's next single to radio: "Things a Man Oughta Know".
 The track gained heavy media attention from sites like YouTube, Apple Music, iHeart Radio, Spotify, and Pandora.
 By 2021, "Things a Man Oughta Know" became her breakout single, reaching number one on Billboard Country Airplay and number three on Hot Country Songs.
 It was included on her third studio album Sayin' What I'm Thinkin' (2021).
 The disc was her first full-length album issued on BBR and contained 12 tracks.
 It was her second to reach the Billboard country albums chart, peaking at number 40.
 The disc received positive reviews.
 "Beyond writing and recording songs that satisfy country music fans, she succeeds at introducing her whole self through the music," concluded Taste of Countrys Billy Dukes.
 Entertainment Focus commented, "The rising star knocks it out of the park with her new album."

 Wilson appeared as a supporting act on Jason Aldean's "Back in the Saddle Tour" in 2021.
 The same year, Wilson collaborated with Cole Swindell on his single "Never Say Never".
 The duet was released as the second single from Swindell's fourth studio album Stereotype, and became Wilson's second single to top the Billboard country chart.

+2022–present: Acting debut and Whirlwind

 It was followed by her 2022 solo single titled "Heart Like a Truck", then the album Bell Bottom Country.
 Wilson received a leading six nominations at the 56th Annual Country Music Association Awards, becoming the fourth artist to receive six or more nominations as a first-time nominee.
 Wilson also joined the cast of Yellowstone in 2022, with some of her songs also being featured in the series.
 She was a co-writer on the 2023 single "Chasing Tornadoes" by fellow country artist MacKenzie Porter.
 Wilson received a leading nine nominations at the 57th Annual Country Music Association Awards in 2023, winning five including the top honor Entertainer of the Year.
 She was the first woman to win Entertainer of the Year since Taylor Swift in 2009.
 In 2024, she featured on Keith Urban's song "Go Home W U".

 On May 9, 2024, Wilson announced that her fifth album Whirlwind was released on August 23, 2024.
 "Hang Tight Honey" was released as its lead single to country radio on May 20, 2024.
 That same month, Wilson was featured on a new version of "Poor Poor Pitiful Me" with Terri Clark, from Clark's album Terri Clark: Take Two.
 In 2024, Whirlwind was nominated for Grammy Award for Best Country Album at the 67th Annual Grammy Awards, to take place in 2025.
 Wilson's "Out of Oklahoma" won Best Music Video at the 15th Hollywood Music in Media Awards.
-In 2026, Wilson will make her feature film acting debut in Reminders of Him, a film adaptation of Colleen Hoover's novel of the same name.
+In 2026, Wilson made her feature film acting debut in Reminders of Him, a film adaptation of Colleen Hoover's novel of the same name.
+On April 17, 2026, she released "Younger You" with Miley Cyrus, a duet version of Cyrus's single.